 So, we started as the Foundling Hospital, providing the first-ever residential and educational support for children abandoned on the streets.
 Sometimes it feels like we are still engaged in the same tasks, but of course, things have improved immeasurably for children in developed nations.
 But unfortunately, for many children worldwide, they still experienced the toxic trio of poverty, and violence, hunger, and abuse.

-OLIVIA NEAL: So, as an organization, you’ve got almost 300 years of experience in working directly with children and with young people, and then with the other organizations that have grown up over time to support them.
+OLIVIA NEAL: So, as an organization, you’ve got almost 300 years of experience in working directly with children and with young people, and then with the other organizations that have grown over time to support them.
 And so, I’m really interested by the work that you have led through Coram on the Innovation Incubator, and I wondered if you could tell us a little bit about the problem that you’re trying to help to find answers to here?
 And how did you know this was a problem?

 CAROL HOMDEN: Well, there’s a lot involved in that question, that first of all, fundamentally, children still experience what you might shorthand as a postcode lottery, so their future is still determined by where they live and who they live with and the accidents of birth, as well as of course, any particular challenges or characteristics that they may have themselves.
 And the outcomes for children can be remarkably different no matter where it is that they live.
 That is true in the UK, but it is of course true, absolutely, worldwide.